Martin Hamilton-Smith: Independent Liberal in a Labor cabinet

 The 2014 election resulted in a hung parliament with 23 Labor seats, 22 Liberal seats, and two independents.
 The balance of power was held by crossbench independents Geoff Brock and Bob Such.
 Such did not indicate who he would support in a minority government before he was diagnosed and hospitalised with a brain tumour and took medical leave.
 With 24 seats required to govern, Brock backed Labor.
 He accepted the cabinet positions of Minister for Regional Development and Minister for State and Government Local Relations.
 Brock agreed to support the Labor government on confidence and supply while retaining the right to otherwise vote on conscience.

 On 27 May 2014, more than two months after the election, in a media conference with South Australian Labor Premier Jay Weatherill, Hamilton-Smith announced his decision to resign from the South Australian Liberal Party to become an "Independent Liberal" MP, and to join the Labor cabinet as the Minister for Trade, Defence Industries and Veterans' Affairs.
 Though his vote was not crucial to the government, he agreed to support the Labor minority government on confidence and supply while retaining the right to otherwise vote on conscience, stating that South Australian business needed a stable parliament.

 An Advertiser poll of 350 Waite voters was conducted a few days after Hamilton-Smith's announcement.
 On the question of "should there be a by-election in Waite", 43 percent said no, 41 percent said yes.
 On the question of "do you feel betrayed by his decision", 46 percent said no, 42 percent said yes.

 Labor unexpectedly won the 2014 Fisher by-election by five votes, following a 7.3 percent swing, which gave them majority government.
 Despite that, the Weatherill government kept Brock and Hamilton-Smith in cabinet, giving it a 26 to 21 parliamentary majority.

 Hamilton-Smith was appointed to the ministerial portfolio of small business in 2016.
 In September 2017, he was appointed minister with responsibilities for space industries and health industries.
 Major achievements over four years as a minister included helping to retain $90 billion worth of submarine and shipbuilding work in SA, establishing Investment Attraction South Australia, construction of the Centenary of ANZAC Memorial Walk along Kintor Avenue, hosting the International Space and Astronautical Congress in Adelaide as Australia's first space industries minister, and improving communication of small business through the establishment of a small business roundtable.

-While serving as Leader of the Liberal Opposition, Hamilton-Smith led the debate to move football from Westlakes to the city, resulting in the redevelopment of Adelaide Oval.
+While serving as Leader of the Liberal Opposition, Hamilton-Smith led the debate to move football from West Lakes to the city, resulting in the redevelopment of Adelaide Oval.

 On 6 January 2018, Hamilton-Smith announced that he would retire at the 2018 state election and resigned from the Weatherill Ministry on 17 January 2018.